Protein Consumption: Finding the Right Balance

 Why is it important to get enough protein?

-The protein that we consume in our diets gets digested and broken down into their individual amino acids, these get absolved and go to our plasma pool of amino acids which circulates with our blood and is the source from where all tissues and cells in the body can draw when needed and trade with the amino acids and proteins in our cells.
+Too much protein that we consume in our diets gets digested and broken down into their individual amino acids, these get absolved and go to our plasma pool of amino acids which circulates with our blood and is the source from where all tissues and cells in the body can draw when needed and trade with the amino acids and eating too much protein in our cells.

-As we have already seen proteins are used to produce very important molecules in our body.
-So a limited without an adequate protein intake, our bodies can’t function well at all.
+As we have already seen protein is used to produce very important molecules in our body.
+So limited without adequate can you eat too much protein intake, and our bodies can’t function well at all.

-For example, protein consumption can increase levels of a hormone called glucagon, which helps control body fat It is released when blood sugar levels go down and stimulates the liver to break down stored glycogen for energy, but can also signal the liberation of fatty acids from stored adipose tissue and turn it into energy.
+For example, can you eat too much protein consumption can increase levels of a hormone called glucagon, which helps control body fat?
+It is released when blood sugar levels go down and stimulates the liver to break down stored glycogen for energy, but can also signal the liberation of fatty acids from stored adipose tissue and turn it into energy.

-So as you can see if you don’t get your protein, there are a lot of body functions that won’t go as planned and that is not good, not good at all.
+So as you can see if you don’t get your can you eat too much protein, there are a lot of body functions that won’t go as planned and that is not good, not good at all.

 How much protein do you really need?

-The World Health Organization (WHO) sets a recommendation for protein intake at 0.83 g per kilogram per day, which is expected to meet the minimum needs of 97.5% of the world's healthy adult population.
-Note that, contrary to popular belief, the RDA doesn’t represent an ideal intake.
-Instead, it represents the minimum intake needed to prevent malnutrition and the optimal level for ourselves depends on several factors and is related to our age, height, weight, level of physical activity and to our personal goals.
+The World Health Organization (WHO) sets a recommendation for can you eat too much protein intake at 0.83 g per kilogram per day, which is expected to meet the minimum needs of 97.5% of the world's healthy adult population.
+Note that, contrary to popular belief, the RDA doesn't represent an ideal intake.
+Instead, it represents the minimum intake needed to prevent malnutrition, and the optimal level for whether can you eat too much protein depends on several factors and is related to our age, height, weight, level of physical activity, and to our personal goals.
 However, a more appropriate statistical analysis of the data used to establish the RDA suggests this number should be higher: 1.0 g/kg.

-The intake of protein will also depend on specific personal situations and will not be the same for athletes as it is for someone with a chronic disease, some who is pregnant, for children or adults, for vegetarians or vegans, etc.
+The intake of can you eat too much protein will also depend on specific personal situations and will not be the same for athletes as it is for someone with a chronic disease, some who is pregnant, for children or adults, for vegetarians or vegans, etc.